 The magic of the mountain is not to be missed, especially in the winter months.
 There are also lots of winter activities to enjoy that don’t require a ski or snowboard, like exploring the local trails via dog sled or relaxing in a nearby hot spring.

-Best Ski Resorts in Canada for Beginners
+Best Canadian Ski Resorts for Beginners

 Bromont Ski Resort in Montérégie, Quebec

-This resort is about an hour’s drive east of Montreal, and has 45 kilometers of slopes available for skiing and snowboarding.
+This resort is about an hour’s drive east of Montreal and has 45 kilometers of slopes available for skiing and snowboarding.
 The resort includes eight ski lifts to transport guests.
 Beginners can ski throughout the entire resort of Bromont on easy slopes.
 In the valley, there is a separate practice slope with a moving carpet to help get you steady on those skis, and the local ski school helps novices make their first turns.

 Sun Peaks Resort in Sun Peaks, British Columbia